queil/gmox/README.md

 Multiple stubs can be configured for a gRPC method and they're evaluated from the most (`exact`) to the least (`regexp`) specific.
 The first match wins.

+## Usage/deployment modes

+:information_source: All of the below modes support both static and dynamic stubbing.

+### Dotnet CLI tool

+Gmox as a dotnet CLI tool is useful in development scenarios when you want to quickly create a mock server from protos.

+### Dotnet Template

+Gmox as a dotnet template is useful when you want to create a mock server for a particular service, equip it with a curated set of default rules, and/or it runs in an environment where you have no access to protos.

+### Docker image

+Both the CLI tool and a server generated from the template may be packaged as Docker image and used in scenarios where having .NET SDK is not desirable.

 ## TODO

 * [ ] Unit tests!